coinbase/smart-wallet-permissions/docs/SpendPermission.md

 Which follows the general form for the `n`th cycle's time range: `[start + (n - 1) * period, start + n * period - 1]` with first `n = 1`.

-When a new spend of a recurring allowance is attempted, the contract first determines what the current cycle's usage is.
+When a new spend of a spend permission is attempted, the contract first determines what the current cycle's usage is.
 If the current time falls within the cycle of last stored use, we simply check if this new usage will exceed the allowance.
 If the current time exceeds the cycle of last stored use, that means we are in a new cycle and should reset the allowance to zero and then add our new attempted spend.
 By leveraging a single storage slot, we are able to have a gas cost that does not scale with usage, keeping it efficient.